yangasahi/Kitura-SOS-Workshop/StatusReportsAndDisasters.md

 }
 ```

-Now, open `ViewController.swift` and add the following code inside the `clientReceivedDisaster:` function:
+Now, open `ViewController.swift` in your iOS project and add the following code inside the `clientReceivedDisaster:` function:

 ```swift
 DispatchQueue.main.async {